 Your child should also know their alphabet (at least from A to G) and be able to tell you which is their right and which is their left side.
 If your child is very young and they don’t know right and left and their alphabet, don’t worry, there are a few resources that we will discuss later in the post that is good for very young children.

 How much time should be spent on lessons in a week?

-If you are teaching your kids at home take it seriously by setting aside a particular time and day of the week for a formal lesson for half an hour.
+If you are teaching your kids at home, take it seriously by setting aside a particular time and day of the week for a formal lesson for half an hour.
 Then have your child do 15 minutes of practice a day or every other day, depending on what works best for you.
-Getting your kids into a good practice routine take a lot of time and disciple, but with a bit of effort your kids will hopefully get to a point that they will begin to take responsibility for their practice sessions themselves.
+Getting your kids into a good practice routine takes a lot of time and disciple, but with a bit of effort, your kids will hopefully get to a point that they will begin to take responsibility for their practice sessions themselves.